-I am reading a book call “To be know as we are known” by Park Palmer.
+I am reading a book called “To be known as we are known” by Parker Palmer.
 It describes how we have taken the spiritual task of knowing and knowledge out of the learning process.
 We’ve turned it into facts and power rather than a journey of self-discovery and discovering the world around us.
 One quote really stuck with me

 I find it so true.
 As a Chaplain, the more I learn about myself the more I am at peace with others.
 I think in today’s society because of vague spirituality and lack of community there is so much inner violence.
 The world needs community and resources to help us understand and confront our own inner demons.